The December weather in Lisbon is mild, with some sunny days, but a bit colder and wetter than other months.

 Events in December

 - Christmas concerts: churches throughout Lisbon present their repertoire of mostly sacred music.
-Here’s Lisbon’s Christmas programme (only some parts in English).
+Here’s Lisbon’s Christmas programme (only parts in English).

 - Corrida São Silvestre de Lisboa: the 10k city race is always a popular event.
-With start and finish line at Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
+With start and finish line in Praça dos Restauradores, runners get to see the river and Lisbon’s main streets still sparkling with Christmas lights.
 It takes place on the last Saturday of the year at 5.30pm.
 Registration and fee required.

 - New Year’s Eve: there’ll be live music, lighting and fireworks across Lisbon.

 Public Holidays in December

 - 8 December: Immaculate Conception